open-mmlab/mmcv/docs/en/understand_mmcv/data_process.md

 #### Crop

-`imcrop` can crop the image with one or some regions, Each region is represented by the upper left and lower right coordinates as (x1, y1, x2, y2).
+`imcrop` can crop the image with one or more regions.
+Each region is represented by the upper left and lower right coordinates as (x1, y1, x2, y2).

 ```python
 import mmcv